aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 # Overview
-This is a simple pipeline example of using kafka and spark with elasticsearch for processing and storing log data.
+This is a simple example that we developed for processing NGINX log data, detecting anomalies, and performing data analytics using Kafka, Spark, and Elasticsearch.

-# Problem Statement
-The input is the NGINX logs that provide request details to the website.
-We need to be notified if there is a problem in the website or we are under attack.
-Also there should be a feature to investigate through logs for finding some patterns.
+Our goals include:
+1. Detects if a user requests more than 10 times in every 20 seconds (1 sec hopping).
+2. Detects if a host returns 4XX more than 15 times in every 30 seconds (1 sec hopping).
+3. Calculates successful requests for each country minutely and produces it to another topic.
+4. Calculates average response time for each host minutely and produces it to another topic.
+5. Publishes raw data to ElasticSearch.

-A sample record is like:
+A sample record of log is like:
 ```
 {
     'server': 's_v3',